The Fluid Mechanics of Splatter Painting

-In this paper we study the splat painting technique.
-It consists in subjecting a paint-loaded brush to a sudden acceleration, for example by ``flicking'' the brush or tapping its handle.
-As a result, the paint is expelled from the brush, producing droplets or filaments that then are projected onto a canvas, leaving fragmented patterns \cite{Herczynski2011}.
-Figure \ref{fig:splat_example} displays an example of a modern artwork created with splat painting ; video S1 shows the process in action.
+In this work we investigate the splatter painting technique.
+It consists in subjecting a paint-loaded brush to a sudden acceleration, for example by flicking the brush (Figure \ref{fig:artwork_actions}b) or tapping its handle (Figure \ref{fig:artwork_actions}c).
+As a result, paint droplets or filaments are expelled from the brush and projected onto a substrate -- often laid horizontally -- where they leave patterns of drops or lines \cite{Herczynski2011}.
+Figure \ref{fig:artwork_actions}a displays an example of a modern artwork created with splatter painting; Movie S1 shows the process in action.
 In this technique, perhaps most emblematically used by American painters Jackson Pollock (1912-1956) \cite{Zenit2019} and Sam Francis (1923-1994) \cite{Burchett2019}, the brush never touches the canvas.
-Splat painting is thus considered an \emph{action painting} technique.
+Splatter painting is thus considered an \emph{action painting} technique.
 This term, coined by Harold Rosenberg \cite{rosenberg1952}, refers to the use of dribbling, splashing or smearing paint onto a canvas.
-Its relevance, discussed by many art historians and critics, emerges from the fact that the creation process is not entirely under the control of the artist; the deposition of paint on the canvas is governed by the mechanical constraints of the process rather than the will of the artist.
+Its relevance, discussed by many art historians and critics, emerges from the fact that the creation process is not entirely under the control of the artist; the deposition of paint on the canvas is governed by the mechanical constraints of the process as much as it is by the will of the artist.
 In this sense, Rosenberg argued that art could be redefined to include the act rather than just the object, as a process rather than a product.
-In the absence of contact between the brush and the substrate, paint composition becomes one of the main leverages to tune the production of droplets and their final deposition.
-The artist therefore develops a certain intuition on how the physical properties of the paint (mostly viscosity) should be adjusted to obtain a desired effect.
+In splatter painting specifically, the artist selects a set of conditions: paint properties (mostly viscosity), action (the intensity of flicking or tapping) and tools (type and size of brush).
+Paint deposition is then the result of the spontaneous evolution of the system, given this set of conditions.